dreddsa5dies/automateGo/projects/15_05_execTest/README.md

-## Реализация на Go проектов части II
+## Go implementation of Part II projects
-### Глава 15 "Обработка значений даты и времени, планировщик заданий и запуск программ"
+### Chapter 15 "Handling dates and times, the task scheduler, and running programs"
-Тестовое exec
+test exec